pred402/pred402-web/README.md

 # Pred402

-This is a project that relies entirely on the ability of large models to conduct research and analysis on the actual probability of an event in the prediction market.
-It supports multiple different large models to analyze the same event and accepts follow-up investment from users.
+Pred402 is a revolutionary, AI-powered gamified prediction market built on the innovative x402 protocol.
+While we leverage x402 as the backbone for secure transactions, Pred402 goes beyond simple prediction markets —enabling dynamic, real-time interactions between Human-Agent and Agent-Agent, where multiple AI agents analyze, debate, and bet on the same topics.

 ## 🚀 Quick Start